The official website of Visit Causeway Coast and Glens

 The Heart of the Glens Festival is based in Cushendall in the beautiful Glens of Antrim, on the famous Causeway Coastal route/Antrim Coast Road.

 There is a wide range of children's workshops on offer, along with treasure hunts for both children and adults, heritage walks, storytelling, quizzes and a mixture of entertainment throughout the week to suit all ages.
-The 9 days finishes with the Grand Finale Street Céilí with displays of Irish Dancing live music and The Waves of Tory!
+The festival finishes with the Grand Finale Street Céilí with displays of Irish Dancing live music and The Waves of Tory!

 Book Tickets Online